symfony/symfony-docs/contributing/code/standards.rst

 * Always use `identical comparison`_ unless you need type juggling;

-* Use your IDE to check for Assignment In Conditions and make sure it highlights it as an error.
+* Use your IDE to check for Assignment In Conditions and make sure it highlights it as an error.;

 * Add a comma after each array item in a multi-line array, even after the last one;